- If you suspect that you have COVID-19

 Q: Will COVID-19 testing still be taking place at the college?

-A: There will be some form of testing taking place on Campus through at least the end of the Fall semester.
+A: There will be some form of testing taking place on Campus.
 The College will have COVID-19 testing available for those needing testing for clinical purposes or individuals who have had an exposure on campus.